Vietnam's Next Top Model season 5

 Vietnam's Next Top Model, Cycle 5 is the fifth season of Vietnam's Next Top Model.
 It began on VTV on November 1, 2014.
 Males were still featured as part of the show.

 The former host, Xuan Lan, who hosted cycles two and three, returned to fulfill her position as head judge of the panel.
 Samuel Hoang was also introduced, as a new judge.
 Adam Williams became a permanent judge.

-There were two winners, 18-year-old Nguyễn Thị Oanh from Quảng Ninh and 20-year-old Tạ Quang Hùng from Gia Lai.
+There were two winners of this season were 18-year-old Nguyễn Thị Oanh from Quảng Ninh and 20-year-old Tạ Quang Hùng from Gia Lai.

-Che Nguyen Quynh Chau competed in Miss Universe Vietnam 2015 (top 15) and Miss World Vietnam 2016 (top 5).

-Tieu Ngoc Linh competed in Miss Universe Vietnam 2017 (top 5)

-Lê Thị Kim Dung and Cao Thị Ngân both competed in the All-stars season of this series.
-Cao Ngân was placed fifth and twelfth-placer Lê Thị Kim Dung later claimed victory as the winner of cycle 8 All-Stars.
+12th place Lê Thị Kim Dung later claimed victory as the winner of the All-Stars cycle.

 Overview

 Requirements

 All applying contestants for the show had to meet the following requirements: